Mark Millar: Millarworld

-In 2003, Millar introduced Millarworld, a unified label for his future creator-owned comics.
-The initial line-up consisted of Wanted (published by Top Cow and subsequently adapted into a feature film starring Angelina Jolie and Morgan Freeman), Chosen (published by Dark Horse), The Unfunnies (published by Avatar) and the unreleased one-shot Run.
+In 2003, Millar introduced Millarworld, a unified label for his future creator-owned comics, set in a new shared fictional universe.
+The initial line-up consisted of Wanted (published by Top Cow and subsequently adapted into a Savage Dragon crossover by Erik Larsen, a feature film starring Angelina Jolie and Morgan Freeman, and a video game), Chosen (published by Dark Horse), The Unfunnies (published by Avatar) and the unreleased one-shot Run.
 Another unreleased project was King and Country, a political drama involving the British royal family repurposed from a TV series pitch Millar created in 2005.
 According to Millar, the book was supposed to be published in the form of a fully-painted graphic novel by a "big book publisher".
-In 2008, the Millarworld line expanded with two new releases, War Heroes at Image and Kick-Ass, which was published under Marvel's Icon imprint and adapted into a feature film two years later.
+In 2008, the Millarworld line expanded with two new releases, War Heroes at Image, and Kick-Ass, published under Marvel's Icon imprint and adapted into a feature film two years later.
 The ownership of the Millarworld series is split 50/50 between Millar and the collaborating artist.

 In 2010, Millar and British publisher Titan launched a pop culture-themed magazine CLiNT that featured serializations of Millar's creator-owned comics as well as a number of short stories by up-and-coming creators submitted via the Millarworld forum.
 Other magazine contributors include Frankie Boyle, Stewart Lee, Jonathan Ross and Jimmy Carr.
 In 2011 and 2012, Millar organized the Kapow!
 Comic Convention in London.
 The 2011 Kapow! event was notable for setting two Guinness World Records, the "Fastest Production of a Comic Book" and "Most Contributors to a Comic Book".
-Millar began work at 9 a.m., plotting a 20-page Superior story, followed by more than 60 comic book creators—including Sean Phillips, Dave Gibbons, Frank Quitely, John Romita Jr., Jock, Doug Braithwaite, Ian Churchill, Olivier Coipel, Duncan Fegredo, Simon Furman, David Lafuente, John McCrea, Liam Sharp—who appeared on stage throughout the day to create a panel each.
+Millar began work at 9 am, plotting a 20-page Superior story, followed by more than 60 comic book creators—including Sean Phillips, Dave Gibbons, Frank Quitely, John Romita Jr., Jock, Doug Braithwaite, Ian Churchill, Olivier Coipel, Duncan Fegredo, Simon Furman, David Lafuente, John McCrea, Liam Sharp—who appeared on stage throughout the day to create a panel each.
 The black-and-white book was completed in 11 hours, 19 minutes and 38 seconds, then published through Marvel's Icon imprint on 23 November 2011, with all royalties being donated to Yorkhill Children's Foundation.
 In 2015 and 2016, Millarworld held Talent Contest events where entrants had to write and/or draw short stories based on some of the company's properties.
 The winning entries were published as two anthology specials in 2016 and 2017, respectively.